browserengineering/book/book/browsersandweb.md

 However, there is of course nothing inherent about this: nothing forces you to host your own web server on your home computer and Internet connection[^13], and the same goes for a university or corporation.
-Likewise, there is nothing requiring everyone to have their own web site rather than a social networking account.
+Likewise, there is nothing requiring everyone to have their own website rather than a social networking account.
 These days, almost everyone uses a virtual machine or service purchased from one kind of cloud computing service or another to run their websites, regardless of how small or large, and there are many products